astropy/astropy/docs/cosmology/dev.rst

 :attr:`~astropy.cosmology.FLRW.H0` and :attr:`~astropy.cosmology.FLRW.m_nu`.

-The next important thing to note is how the parameter value is set, in ``__init__``.
-Without a custom ``getter``, |Parameter| returns the corresponding private attribute: so the value for "H0" is set on "._H0".
-However |Parameter| allows for a value to be set once (before auto-locking), so ``self.H0 = H0`` will use this setter and put the value on "._H0".
-The advantage of this method over direct assignment to the private attribute is the use of validators. |Parameter| allows for custom value validators, using the method-decorator ``validator``, that can check a values validity and even modify the value, e.g to assign units.
-If no custom ``validator`` is specified the default is to check if the |Parameter| has defined units and if so, return the value as a |Quantity| with those units, using all enabled + the parameter's unit equivalencies.
+The next important thing to note is how the parameter value is set, in ``__init__``. |Parameter| allows for a value to be set once (before auto-locking), so ``self.H0 = H0`` will use this setter and put the value on "._H0".
+The advantage of this method over direct assignment to the private attribute is the use of setters / validators. |Parameter| allows for custom value setters, using the method-decorator ``setter``, that can check a values validity and modify the value, e.g to assign units.
+If no custom ``setter`` is specified the default is to check if the |Parameter| has defined units and if so, return the value as a |Quantity| with those units, using all enabled and the parameter's unit equivalencies.

-When a Parameter uses :meth:`~astropy.cosmology.Parameter.getter`, the value may be stored anywhere, anyhow.
-For instance :attr:`~astropy.cosmology.FLRW.m_nu` is declared a Parameter with all the rest, but has a custom ``getter``.
-On instances of FLRW its value depends on :attr:`~astropy.cosmology.FLRW.Neff` and :attr:`~astropy.cosmology.FLRW.Tcmb0`, so is not neatly stored in an attribute ``_m_nu``.
-Note: ``Parameter.getter`` must be the top-most decorator.
+Note: ``Parameter.setter`` must be the top-most decorator.

 The last thing to note is pretty formatting for the |Cosmology|.
 Each
 |Parameter| defaults to the `format specification